 If student missed the class without valid reason no make-up for quizzes and presentations will be allowed.
 No make up for missed or failed midterm.
+Final examination if failed can be retaken only once, if failed second time, the subject is considered failed.

 Student can retake only one unsatisfactory quiz.
-Students may use dictionaries during the class time.
+Dictionaries can be used during the class time.
 No electronic devices during the test time.

 During the written exam, any student observed in a situation that could be considered suspicious (e.g., an open book within his/her field of vision, looking around or checking a cell phone or other wireless device, etc.) but no cheating is observed, will be warned.
 Once warned, any applicant found cheating on written exam will be failed for the exam and prohibited from retaking the written exam without permission from the dean.